 According to the Pew Research Center, “About half (51%) of survey respondents say that children are better off if a mother is home and doesn’t hold a job, while just 8% say the same about a father.”
-Surprisingly, this piece of research implies that more than half the survey respondents would agree that a good business businesswoman mother cannot occupy the same playing field, let alone, excel at both.
+Surprisingly, this research implies that more than half the respondents would agree a good business businesswoman mother cannot excel at both.
 However, there have not been comparable studies between stay at home fathers.
 It is clear that despite evidence of a woman's ability to provide and take charge, a woman's 'place' has been predisposed and defined by today's society.

 The Way It Should Be: